 An endometrial biopsy is a way for your doctor to take a small sample of the lining of the uterus (endometrium).
 The sample is looked at under a microscope for abnormal cells.
 An endometrial biopsy helps your doctor find problems in the endometrium.
 It also lets your doctor check to see if your body’s hormone levels that affect the endometrium are in balance.

-Colposcopy is a procedure usually done after an abnormal pap smear.
+A colposcopy is a procedure usually done after an abnormal pap smear.
 It allows your doctor to get a good look at what’s going on among your cervical cells.
-It involves using a colposcope, an instrument that magnifies the area 10 to 20 times, and a staining solution, which makes it easier to distinguish between the healthy, normal cells and the atypical cells.
-If any questionable areas of atypical growth are obvious, they can be biopsied in order to determine the extent of the problem, and to decide on a course of treatment.
+This procedure involves using a colposcope, an instrument that magnifies the area 10-20 times and a staining solution, which makes it easier to distinguish between normal healthy cells and atypical cells.
+If any questionable areas of atypical growth are obvious, they can be biopsied in order to determine the extent of the problem and to decide on a course of treatment.

 The Pap test, also called a Pap smear, checks for changes in the cells of your cervix.
 The cervix is the lower part of the uterus (womb) that opens into the vagina (birth canal).
 The Pap test can tell if you have an infection, abnormal (unhealthy) cervical cells, or cervical cancer.